ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 Backups are restored to a new deployment.
 After the new deployment finishes provisioning, your data in the backup file is restored into the new deployment.

-By default the new deployment is auto-sized to the same disk and memory allocation as the source deployment at the time of the backup you are restoring from.
+By default the new deployment is auto-sized to the same disk and memory allocation as the source deployment at the time of the backup that you are restoring from.
 If you need to adjust the resources that are allocated to the new deployment, use the optional fields in the UI, CLI, or API to resize the new deployment.
 Be sure to allocate enough for your data and workload; if the deployment is not given enough resources, the restore fails.

-It is important that you do not delete the source deployment while the backup is restoring.
-You must wait until the new deployment is provisioned and the backup is restored before deleting the old deployment.
-Deleting a deployment also deletes its backups so not only will the restore fail, you might not be able to recover the backup.
+Do not delete the source deployment while the backup is restoring.
+Before you delete the old deployment, you must wait until the new deployment is provisioned and the backup is restored.
+Deleting a deployment also deletes its backups.
 {: .tip}

 ### Restoring a backup in the UI